Make-School-Courses/CS-1.3-Core-Data-Structures/Class8.md

     - `intersection(other_set)` - return a new set that is the intersection of this set and `other_set`
     - `difference(other_set)` - return a new set that is the difference of this set and `other_set`
     - `is_subset(other_set)` - return a boolean indicating whether `other_set` is a subset of this set
-- Write unit tests for to ensure the `Set` class is robust
+- Write unit tests to ensure the `Set` class is robust
     - Include test cases for each class instance method
 - Annotate all instance methods with complexity analysis of running time and space (memory)
 - Compare the behaviors of your `Set` class to those of the [Python `set` type]